cervonwong/sona-javafx/README.md

 ~~ Note that this project does not use any build systems such as Maven or Gradle.

+This project does not depend on many libraries, as to meet the requirements for a project submission.
+Feel free to remove boilerplate with suitable libraries. :)

 Please feel free to report issues.
 If you want to submit a bug fix or enhancement request, you can create a PR.

 ### Set up